rogerlew/DCGGSRRJPJ-app/README.md

 ## **Purpose**

 The primary purpose of this repository is to demonstrate and compare different architectural patterns for executing long-running background jobs initiated from a Flask web server, with real-time progress updates sent to the client using WebSockets (Flask-SocketIO).
-Long-running tasks—like data processing, report generation, or machine learning inference—will lock up a standard web server, making it unresponsive.
+Naively running long tasks in HTTP routes—like data processing, report generation, or machine learning inference—will lock up a standard web server, making it unresponsive.
 This application explores and provides functional code for the solutions to this problem.

 ---

 ## **Task Running Methods Compared**